Inspector General Brian D. Lamkin

 During his FBI career, he served in multiple senior executive assignments as Chief of the FBI's Financial Crimes Program, Special Agent in Charge of the FBI Atlanta and FBI Columbia field offices, and as Assistant Director in Charge of the FBI's Training Division at Quantico, VA.
 He is the 2010 recipient of the Presidential Rank Award for Meritorious Service with the FBI.
 He is a certified fraud examiner with the Association of Certified Fraud Examiners.

 The State Inspector General’s statutory mission is to investigate and address allegations of "fraud, waste, abuse, mismanagement, misconduct, and wrongdoing" within the Executive Branch of South Carolina State government.
-The Executive Branch consists of 106 separate agencies, boards, commissions, colleges and universities, with annual expenditures exceeding 20 billion dollars and roughly 58,000 employees.
+The Executive Branch consists of 106 separate agencies, boards, commissions, colleges and universities.

 This broad mission is translated into two main objectives: